 Limited video editing functions

-If you are more than a beginner user and prefer a much more professional video editing tool, then you should try Joyoshare Video Converter which supports various video editing effects, like trimming, cropping, rotating, etc., while being able to convert and merge different videos to other popular formats and devices.
-Or if you are looking for a powerful and easy-to-use video editor that can cut and merge videos/audios losslessly to multiple formats and preset profiles, Joyoshare Media Cutter could be a best choice.
+If you are more than a beginner user and prefer a much more professional video editing tool, then you should try Joyoshare Video Converter which supports various video editing effects, like trimming, cropping, rotating, etc., while being able to convert and merge different videos, DVDs and audios to other popular formats and devices.
+Or if you are looking for a powerful and easy-to-use video editor that can cut and merge videos/audios losslessly at 60X fast speed to multiple formats and preset profiles, Joyoshare Media Cutter could be the best choice.
 It offers 5 opportunities for you to test the full version out.
+Here you can give it a shot: